Main region

 Outlook and strategy

-We do not design portfolios based on our own or anyone else’s short-term economic, market or geopolitical forecasts.
+We don't design portfolios based on our own or anyone else’s short-term economic, market or geopolitical forecasts.
 However, our investment team and our external investment managers do seek to capitalise on opportunities that inevitably emerge during times of heightened market volatility.

-At the end of March 2024, our DAA strategy slightly favoured shares and bonds over cash.
-Within DAA’s shares allocation, we preferred Japanese, UK and European shares over shares in the US and Australia.
-In fixed income, we increased our overweight positions in UK and US while remaining underweight in European and Japanese bonds.
+At the end of June 2024, our Dynamic Asset Allocation (DAA) strategy slightly favoured shares and bonds over cash.
+Within DAA’s shares allocation, we preferred Japanese, UK, and European shares over shares in the US and Australia.
+In fixed income, we favour Australian, UK and US sovereign bonds.

 Want to know more?